PI-Portal/pi_portal/README.md

     {
       "Sid": "AllPutObjectActions",
       "Effect": "Allow",
-      "Action": ["s3:PutObject","s3:PutObjectAcl", "s3:PutObjectVersionAcl"],
+      "Action": ["s3:PutObject", "s3:PutObjectAcl", "s3:PutObjectVersionAcl"],
-      "Resource": ["arn of a bucket"]
+      "Resource": ["arn of a bucket1", "arn of a bucket2"] }
-    }
   ]
 }
 ```

-One set of credentials will be used by PI Portal for video files, the other by [logz.io](https://logz.io/) for log files.

 You can also configure [lifecycle rules](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-lifecycle-mgmt.html) for these buckets to control data retention.
 (And it's definitely a good idea to ensure they are not publicly accessible!)

 #### Logz.io Integration

-[This service](https://logz.io/) has a generous free tier that will allow you to search your logs, and do long term retention in the S3 bucket you created.
+[This service](https://logz.io/) has a generous free tier that will allow you to search your logs and create useful reports and graphs.
 You will need to know your accounts `log token`, (check the website on how to configure filebeat to find it.)

 Enter your AWS credentials for the logging bucket here, to archive your logs.